by-jp/www.byjp.me/content/notes/twitter/17814757804/index.md

 - imported
 - from-twitter
 ---
-Hello Britain\!
-Nice to come back to some good weather, Ireland definitely has more rain\!
+Hello Britain!
+Nice to come back to some good weather, Ireland definitely has more rain!